onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

     Google never had a chance because they didn’t even understand their mission as long as when an error is corrected that doesnt trickle down to every single book that's affected - you have NOT organized the world's information
-    As long as there is incentive to hoard information you have not organized the world’s information
+    As long as there is incentive to hoard information you have not organized the world’s information they didn't drop the ball - they never picked it up to begin with

 The beginning of history